LiamFallon213/DnD/Old Campaign/Final Plot.md

 TLDR: Best ending

+When Kass breaks out of this, his sword will exault.

 ## Lapis

 Lapis wakes up in another timeline, one where Kaleb never betrayed her and abandoned her.